usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 |Civil or criminal violations|N/A|Low/Mod|High|

 In analyzing potential risks, the agency must consider all of the potential direct and indirect results of an authentication failure, including the possibility that there will be more than one failure, or harms to more than one person.
 The definitions of potential impacts contain some relative terms, like "serious" or "minor," whose meaning will depend on context.
 The agency should consider the context and the nature of the persons or entities affected to decide the relative significance of these harms.
 Over time, the meaning of these terms will become more definite as agencies gain practical experience with these issues.
 The analysis of harmsto agency programs or other public interests depends strongly on the context; the agency should consider these issues with care.
 In some cases (as shown in Table 1), impact may correspond to multiple assurance levels.
 For example, Table 1 shows that a moderate risk of financial loss corresponds to assurance levels 2 and 3.
 In such cases, agencies should use the context to determine the appropriate assurance level.

+2.3.
+Determining Assurance Levels and selecting authentication solutions using Risk AssessmentAgencies shall use the following steps to determine the appropriate assurance level:Step 1: Conduct a risk assessment of the e-government system.
+Guidance for agencies in conducting risk assessments is available in A-130, Section 5 of OMB’s GPEA guidance and existing NIST guidance.
+The risk assessment will measure the relative severity of the potential harm and likelihood of occurrence of a wide range of impacts (to any party) associated with the e-government system in the event of an identity authentication error.
+Note: An E-government system may have multiple categories or types of transactions, which may require separate analysis within the overall risk assessment.
+An E-government system may also span multiple agencies whose activities may require separate consideration.
+Risk analysis is to some extent a subjective process, in which agencies must consider harms that might result from, among other causes, technical failures, malevolent third parties, public misunderstandings, and human error.
+Agencies should consider a wide range of possible scenarios in seeking to determine what potential harms are associated with their business process.
+It is better to be over-inclusive than under-inclusive in conducting this analysis.
+Once risks have been identified, there may also be ways to adjust the business process to mitigate particular risks by reducing the likelihood that they will occur (see Step 4).
+Step 2: Map identified risks to the required assurance level.
+The risk assessment should be summarized in terms of the potential impact categories in Section 2.2.
+To determine the required assurance level, agencies should initially identify risks inherent in the transaction process, regardless of its authentication technology.
+Agencies should then tie the potential impact category outcomes to the authentication level, choosing the lowest level of authentication that will cover all of potential impacts identified.
+Thus, if five categories of potential impact are appropriate for Level 1, and one category of potential impact is appropriate for Level 2, the transaction would require a Level 2 authentication.
+For example, if the misuse of a user’s electronic identity/credentials during a medical procedure presents a risk of serious injury or death, map to the risk profile identified under Level 4, even if other consequences are minimal.
+Step 3: Select technology based on the NIST e-authentication technical guidance.
+After determining the assurance level, the agency should refer to the NIST e-authentication

+technical guidance to identify and implement the appropriate technical requirements.
+Step 4: After implementation, validate that the information system has operationally achieved the required assurance level.
+Because some implementations may create or compound particular risks, conduct a final validation to confirm that the system achieves the required assurance level for the user-to-agency process.
+The agency should validate that the authentication process satisfies the systems’s authentication requirements as part of required security procedures (e.g., certification and accreditation).
+Step 5: Periodically reassess the information system to determine technology refresh requirements.
+The agency must periodically reassess the information system to ensure that the identity authentication requirements continue to be valid as a result of technology changes or changes to the agency’s business processes.
+Annual information security assessment requirements provide an excellent opportunity for this.
+Agencies may adjust the identity credential’s level of assurance using additional risk mitigation measures.
+Easing identity credential assurance level requirements may increase the size of the enabled customer pool, but agencies must ensure that this does not corrupt the system’s choice of the appropriate assurance level.

+**Need new level definitions:**  • Level 1: Little or no confidence in the asserted identity’s validity.• Level 2: Some confidence in the asserted identity’s validity.• Level 3: High confidence in the asserted identity’s validity.• Level 4: Very high confidence in the asserted identity’s validity.